 |Criminal Charges||Charges levied – in terms of fine or imprisonment or both||It is not a legal offense.
 Accountant and Tax Specialist help you decide on areas where you can avoid paying taxes or reduce them|

 |Tax Savings||A huge amount of tax is saved||Possible reductions can be applied, which would mean a realistic and lesser amount of income taxes saved|

 |Action||Unfair ways of not paying taxes||Ethical way of saving taxes to be paid|

-An issue in tax saving can also arise due to lack of understanding and ignorance of Tax Laws of the country.
+An issue in tax saving can also arise due to a lack of understanding and ignorance of the Tax Laws of the country.
 What really differentiates ignorance from fraud would be the intent and extent of the taxpayer to alter the current situation and income, and how much engaged is he in the act.

 There is a provision governing taxation laws that allows the taxpayers to reduce their taxes which are unintentional non-payment or obscurity in the law.
 This is termed as ‘Tax Loophole’ which offers some scope to the person or business to avoid any law by not directly violating the same.
-Some examples are transferring assets to your children to avoid the taxes, investing in stocks and bonds for long-term capital gains, and so on.
+Some examples are transferring assets to your children to avoid taxes, investing in stocks and bonds for long-term capital gains, and so on.

 There will always be a fine line of difference between legal and illegal methods of tax-payment – moving your tax residence to a tax haven or by just becoming a perpetual traveler!

 There can be merged borders in every entity if proven a misdeed or forbidden by the existing laws, it undoubtedly invites punishments.

 This has been a guide to the top difference between Tax Evasion vs Tax Avoidance Here we also discuss the Tax Evasion vs Tax Avoidance key differences with infographics and a comparison table.
 You may also have a look at the following articles to learn more.